LonePineGames/friday-facts/_posts/2020-05-15-end-of-the-beginning.md

 I wasn’t about to let such questions stop me.
 I had heard a lot about this Unity engine indie devs were using, and it sounded as good as any other.
 So I downloaded it, launched the editor, and stared at it for a bit.
 Really stared.
 You know the sort of staring I’m talking about; where your eyes cross and your vision blurs, and if there was an animal hidden in the background image it would jump right out at you.

 Not long after that, I Googled something akin to “How to make a game with Unity.”
 It sounds too good to be true, but it’s really that easy.
-I found a wealth of tutorials and a strong community of friendly, helpful people—but what’s more, I found a YouTube channel by a guy called [Brackeys]{:target=”_blank”}.
+I found a wealth of tutorials and a strong community of friendly, helpful people—but what’s more, I found a YouTube channel by a guy called Brackeys.
 And I can say with complete and unwavering certainty that I am a game developer today because of him.
 As I mentioned, I wasn’t about to let silly questions like “What the heck are you doing?!” and “Is this the stupidest decision you’ve ever made in your life?” stop me from pursuing my quest wholeheartedly.
 Without Brackeys, I would have searched for other resources and tutorials to keep the ball rolling.
 But I didn’t have to keep searching.
 I found his YouTube channel and his incredible Unity tutorials.
 And he was my impersonal mentor during my first steps in the wide world of game development.

 I spent the next three months in crunch time.
 “Do indie devs have crunch time?” you ask.
 To be honest, I don’t know.
 I didn’t have a manager breathing down my neck or a timecard to punch.
 But I was at my desk for more than 12 hours a day 6-7 days per week, and the only items in my web browsing history were YouTube Unity tutorials, StackOverflow questions, and API references.
 It was an insane grind.
 I’m fortunate to have such an understanding wife, or else I might be sleeping on a ratty couch in a back alley somewhere.
 I’d still be making games, but from some public wi-fi hotspot with an old Thinkpad laptop.